Cosmo-Tech/cosmotech-api-python-client/docs/DatasetApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Run a query on a graph instance and return the result as a json
+        # Return the result of a query made on the graph instance as a json
         api_response = api_instance.twingraph_query(organization_id, dataset_id, dataset_twin_graph_query)
         pprint(api_response)
     except cosmotech_api.ApiException as e: